 Mailing address: Division of Herpetology, Biodiversity Institute, Dyche Hall, 1345 Jayhawk Blvd.
 Lawrence, KS, 66045-7593 USA

 Location: KU Herpetology is located in the heart of KU's hilltop campus in the north wing of Dyche Hall.
 We share this building with the KU Natural History Museum and associated public exhibits (our offices are just behind the north temperate/boreal portion of The Panorama and the door to the division is just past Comanche).
-The Division usually is not open to the public, but you may contact the curatorial staff (Rafe Brown, Rich Glor, and Luke Welton) if you are interested in a "behind-the-scenes" tours for a group with educational objectives.
+The Division usually is not open to the public, but you may contact the curatorial staff (Rafe Brown or Rich Glor) if you are interested in a "behind-the-scenes" tours for a group with educational objectives.

 KU Herpetology's history dates back 100 years, and includes contributions the following prominent faculty members Edward H. Taylor, William Duellman, Linda Trueb, and Henry Fitch.
 In the Summer of 2015, Curator Emeritus William Duellman published a comprehensive history of the Division that is available via the SSAR bookstore.
 This brief summary covers some of the basics.